 Patrick Reynolds' Bio

 He founded Tobaccofree Earth in 1989.
 Its mission is to motivate youth to stay tobacco-free and to empower smokers to quit successfully.
-Thanks to major grants from Google and donors, the NGO delivers content to people in over 80 countries.
-In 2009 Reynolds met with Greece’s Minister of Health and gave talks there; his visit received national news coverage.
-He has also spoken in France, the Canary Islands, Dubai, and Monaco, and hopes to tour in Asia and the Middle East, where smoking rates are high.
+Thanks to major grants from Google and donors from the public, today the NGO delivers content to people in over 80 countries.
+In 2009 when Reynolds met with Greece’s Minister of Health and gave talks there, his visit received national Greek news coverage.
+He has also spoken in France, the Canary Islands, Dubai, and Monaco, and hopes to tour in India, China, and the Middle East, where smoking rates remain high.

 In 2004, he founded Be An Elf, a Christmas charity that creates public awareness of the USPS Operation Santa® program and has recruited thousands of new volunteers for it.
 Through the USPS® program, the public may adopt real letters to Santa from needy children online, and send families their gifts directly, with no charity involved.

-Over the years, as Reynolds campaigned for smoking bans, State and Federal tobacco tax hikes, and other new policies, it became clear to him that Democrats were far more willing to support the health community’s initiatives.
-These also included raising the purchase age to 21, FDA regulation of tobacco, and banning candy-flavors from tobacco and vape products.
+Over the years, as Reynolds campaigned for smoking bans, State and Federal tobacco tax hikes, and other new policies, he noticed that Democrats were far more willing to support the health community’s initiatives.
+Even though every proposed law was supported by a peer-reviewed, evidence-based study, Republican support was mostly weak.
+Other laws passed with more Democratic support raised the tobacco purchase age to 21 nationally, and FDA regulation of tobacco, which banned candy-flavors from vape products.

-While almost all of his colleagues remained largely silent about this, Reynolds pointed out in his university lectures and cable news interviews that Republicans received up to 80% of Big Tobacco’s political donations, peaking in the early 1990’s, and that most were voting the way Big Tobacco wanted them to.
-He grew increasingly frustrated.
+While almost all of his colleagues remained largely silent about this, Reynolds pointed out in his university lectures and cable news interviews that Republicans received up to 80% of Big Tobacco’s political donations, peaking in the early 1990’s, and that most were voting the way Big Tobacco lobbied them to.

-Following the Presidential election of 2024, he issued a press release that was picked up by AP, Yahoo Finance, and other news outlets.
-In it, Reynolds said he planned to build Congress Majority PAC’s war chest for the 2026 mid-term election.
+Following the Presidential election of 2024, Reynolds put out a press release that was picked up by AP, Yahoo Finance, and other news outlets.

 Reynolds was a strong advocate for the Federal tobacco tax hike of 62 cents, signed into law by Obama in 2009 on his 17th day in office, after being tabled by George W. Bush every year for eight years.
 Reynolds’ USA Today editorial makes a compelling case for higher tobacco taxes.